 But with this recent and unprecedented influx of people crossing over the border into Bangladesh, we have been forced to massively increase our capacity to respond, launching additional emergency projects.

-- Patients: Our teams has seen more than 600, 000 patients and delivered over 1300 babies
+- Patients: Our teams has done more than 1,300,000 outpatient consultations and delivered over 3,200 babies

 - Health issues: Respiratory infections, diarrhoeal diseases, skin diseases, measles, diptheria – all related to poor living conditions